top of page

 5. People

 People's behavior needs to be taken into account more than ever.
-To sell, it is not enough to just communicate the right message, to the right people, in the right places; it is necessary to create empathy and a relationship between the brand and the customer.
-And this has to be generated from the inside out, starting at the hiring stage, going through the training, motivation, and qualification of the team, making them understand and deliver on edge the brand promise (Brand Promise).
-There is no point in communication reaching the target audience if when they go to you to purchase your product or service, you do not serve them well.
+To sell, it is not enough to just communicate the right message to the right people in the right places; it is necessary to create empathy and a relationship between the brand and the customer.
+This has to be generated from the inside out, starting at the hiring stage and going through the training, motivation, and qualifications of the team, making them understand and deliver on edge the brand promise (Brand Promise).
+There is no point in communicating with the target audience if you do not serve them well when they go to you to purchase your product or service.

 Serving well means receiving well, listening to needs, and finding the best solution for them.
 The need to empathize with the public is immense.
 According to Albert Deweik, "empathy is the ability of a person to put himself in another and understand his issues and feelings.
 In this way, being empathetic is much more than understanding someone's demands" (Deweik, 2019).